jaketripp/dinner-and-code-learning/_posts/2016-08-02-Python-Projects.md

 from random import randrange
 from threading import Thread
 from time import sleep

+# The module differs between Python 2 and 3
+#from Tkinter import Tk, Button, Canvas # Uncomment for Python 2
-from Tkinter import Tk, Button, Canvas
+from tkinter import Tk, Button, Canvas # Uncomment for Python 3

 # colors used when drawing the game
 bg_color = '#6960EC'